 Ham is best served with a baked on glaze.
 Oh, and about the glaze packet inside of the package of ham?
 Toss that directly into the garbage, and gather the ingredients for Pineapple Brown Sugar Ham Glaze.
 In a few minutes, you’ll have the best and most simple glaze ready to pour on your ham!
 Mom used to place pineapple rings on the ham using toothpicks to secure the pineapple, I skip that step, but if you like pineapple pinned to your ham, pin away!

--I like to purchase bone-in ham for baking.
+- I like to purchase bone-in ham for baking.
 Back in the day, my mom always bought a ham shaped like a large egg.
 A ham with a bone-in insures your ham is a real ham, not a pressed together piece of pig and pig “parts”.
 I often purchase my ham at Costco or my local grocery store.
-Bone in hams have the best flavor!
+Bone-in hams have the best flavor!

--Let the ham sit on the counter for at least an hour before baking.
+- Let the ham sit on the counter for at least an hour before baking.
 I like to take it out 1 1/2 hours ahead of baking time.
 This is an important step!
 If you take the ham directly from the fridge to oven, it will need an additional hour in the oven to heat completely, which tends to lead to a drier ham.
 I cannot stress this tip enough.

--Bake the ham for an hour without glaze, covered, then glaze and remove the foil covering so the glaze has a chance to caramelize just a bit!
+- Second bake, for an hour without glaze, covered, then glaze and remove the foil covering so the glaze has a chance to caramelize just a bit!

 Pineapple Brown Sugar Ham Glaze